-My father would tell me if you start off on the wrong foot it is hard to finish well.
-My dad was of course speaking figuratively.
-When I tell you that you are starting off on the wrong foot and you will not finish well, I am speaking literally.
+My father would tell me if you start off on the wrong foot, it is hard to finish well.
+My dad was, of course, speaking figuratively.
+So when I tell you that you are starting off on the wrong foot and you will not finish well, I am speaking literally.

 The foot is only second to the hand for afferentation or input into the spinal cord and brain.
-That means it is the orchestra leader telling other parts of the body how to react.
+That means the orchestra leader is telling other parts of the body how to react.

-The foot is an amazing adapter, it deforms itself to absorb our mass and momentum as it crashes into the ground.
-Within fractions of a second, the foot adapts into a rigid foundation for the body to propel itself.
+The foot is an amazing adapter; it deforms itself to absorb our mass and momentum as it crashes into the ground.
+Then, within fractions of a second, the foot adapts into a rigid foundation for the body to propel itself.

-A great problem, as I see it now in health care, is being driven too much by symptoms.
-For example, if I go to the orthopedic surgeon with knee pain it will consist of an evaluation of my knee.
-That will never be adequate, as you are starting to see, the foot may be a huge part of my knees’ dysfunction.
-I have come to believe, that if you are being treated by someone and they only evaluate and treat the area of complaint, consider leaving that provider.
+As I see it now in health care, a great problem is being driven too much by symptoms.
+So, for example, if I go to the orthopedic surgeon with knee pain, it will consist of an evaluation of my knee.
+That will never be adequate; as you are starting to see, the foot may be a huge part of my knees’ dysfunction.
+So I believe that if someone is treating you and they only evaluate and treat the area of complaint, consider leaving that provider.

 The key point to remember is the foot has such tremendous abilities in movement and control.
 This giftedness makes it a prime suspect in pain and problems.
-Patients of course would always like their area of complaint checked out and rightfully so.
-It is critical to keep in mind the area of complaint can be a culprit, but most of the time.
+Patients, of course, would always like their area of complaint checked out, and rightfully so.
+It is critical to keep in mind that the area of complaint can be a culprit, but it is the victim most of the time.
 The foot often won’t tell on itself but creates havoc upstream when it gets into trouble.